brunchstudio/pytvpaint/README.md

 **Pytvpaint** is a type-safe Python library that wraps the George programming language commands in order to interact with the 2D animation software TVPaint.

 It communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.

+You can check the [documentation](https://brunchstudio.github.io/pytvpaint/) for more details.

 ## Installation